 - Belém embraces Lisbon’s love of music with various live bands busking on the promenade or in the nearby park.

-LX Factory was an old textile factory that has been converted into a modern and creative space.
+LX Factory was an old textile factory converted into a modern and creative space.
 Located under a railway line, it’s a model of urban renewal.

-There’s a collection of independent shops including design outlets, art supplies, vegan footwear, and vintage boutiques.
+There’s a collection of independent shops including design outlets, art supplies, and vintage boutiques.

-The restaurant scene is dominated by environmentally considerate modern offerings, delivered with a traditional Portuguese twist.
+The restaurant scene is dominated by environmentally considerate modern offerings.
 We loved Taberna 1300 for dinner and Landeau Chocolate for their mouth-watering desserts.

 LX Factory probably caters more to tourists than locals.
-But with cooking classes, a tattooist, an acting school, and a pole dancing studio, it’s worth a bit of time to scratch beneath the surface.
+But you can find cooking classes, a tattooist, an acting school, and a pole dancing studio.
+So it’s worth a bit of time to scratch beneath the surface.

 If you were to design the perfect sightseeing route through Lisbon, it would be the number 28 tram.
-It starts from Martim Moniz, climbs through the narrow streets of the old town, progresses through Baixa, and up the hill to Chiado.
+It starts from Martim Moniz, climbs through the narrow streets of the old town, then Baixa, and finally up the hill to Chiado.

 The whole experience is like being in an old movie.
-The chrome details, the scent of polished wood, the hiss of breaks, and the rattle of the ancient machine tackling Lisbon’s hills.
+The chrome details, the scent of polished wood, the hiss of breaks, and the rattle of the ancient machine tackling Lisbon’s hills is an unmissable experience.

 - Stop at R Palma to see the beautiful Chafariz do Intendente fountain built in 1823.